 Russ Kaplan is a musical storyteller.
 A creatively restless composer and a versatile keyboardist, he is equally at home in the worlds of jazz, rock, americana, and musical theatre.
 No matter what the genre, Russ always take his audience on a memorable journey.

-As a theatre composer, Russ was a recent finalist for the 2014 Fred Ebb Award, and has created music for a diverse array of projects: the modern a cappella pop of the Off-Broadway hit In Transit, the retro '50s rock of family musical Dear Albert Einstein, and the eclectic musical comedy of Shortstack, to name just a few.
-He has also composed instrumental music for the Bessie award-winning dance company Third Rail Projects, and The Ulysses Cycle, a modern jazz suite which he plans to adapt into a full-length dance-theatre piece.
-He is currently creating a new full-length musical with In Transit co-author Sara Wordsworth and playwright Daniel John Kelley.
+As a theatre composer, Russ is one of the creators of Broadway's first-ever a cappella musical In Transit.
+His previous theatrical projects include the family musical Dear Albert Einstein (Off-Broadway alliance nominee for "Best Family Show"), the musical comedy anthology Shortstack, instrumental music for the Bessie award-winning dance company Third Rail Projects, and The Ulysses Cycle, a modern jazz suite which he plans to adapt into a full-length dance-theatre piece.
+Works in development include Dory Fantasmagory for NY City Children's Theatre, and The Clearwaters, a new full-length musical with In Transit co-author Sara Wordsworth and playwright Daniel John Kelley.
+Russ and Sara were recent finalists for the 2014 Fred Ebb Award.

 As a kid, Russ was raised on a musical diet of classic rock, classic jazz, classic classical, and musical theatre.
 He attended Carnegie Mellon University's School of Drama as a directing major, where he also studied jazz piano and improvisation with John D'Amico and the legendary saxophonist Eric Kloss.
 He also spent four years directing CMU's first mixed a cappella group, the Soundbytes, prompting a composer friend to inform him he'd become a "pop music whore".
 Russ still takes that as a compliment.